Manchester United’s Sir Alex Ferguson in court to defend Ryan Giggs

 He said Giggs was “without doubt the best example we had at the club” and “everyone looked at Ryan Giggs as the number one”.

-Asked by Giggs’s barrister Chris Daw QC if he had ever seen him “lose his temper or become aggressive”, Sir Alex replied: “No.”
+Asked by Giggs’ barrister Chris Daw QC if he had ever seen him “lose his temper or become aggressive”, Sir Alex replied: “No.”

 Earlier, jurors heard the contents of a “final goodbye” letter written by Ms Greville on October 29, 2020 – three days before Giggs allegedly assaulted her.